 Here’s what she said when asked about budgeting, “I didn’t budget.
 It was the one thing I never did because it made me feel bad about my spending.
-If I knew where all of my money went, then I would be able to make a more informed decision about how much money I had and what I could spend on next week’s groceries or that new video game system for the kids.
+If I knew where all of my money went, it we could make a more informed decision about how much money I had and what I could spend on next week’s groceries or that new video game system for the kids.
 But it also led me to feel like there was no way that I could afford anything fun anymore because almost every penny just went into bills or food”.

-People are fearful of what they cannot control, which is why so many people have a fear or anxiety about money in general; the inability to foresee your financial situation can be incredibly difficult for some people to comprehend.
-Budgeting is an excellent way of taking back control over these anxieties by establishing boundaries and guidelines that will ensure you’re always on top of things financially – but I’m not one who believes this system works well with my personality type, unfortunately!
+People fear what they cannot control, which is why so many people have a fear or anxiety about money in general; the inability to foresee your financial situation can be incredibly difficult for some people to comprehend.
+Budgeting is an excellent way of taking back control over these anxieties by establishing boundaries and guidelines that will ensure you’re always on top of things financially – but I do not believe this system works well with my personality type, unfortunately!

-However, the lack of a budget has led to your spending savings (if you even have any savings) and putting yourself in debt with reckless purchases.
+However, the lack of a budget has led to spending savings (if you have any and putting yourself in debt with reckless purchases.

-Maybe you never had much interest in budgets but when it becomes apparent that not tracking where all your money is going may be leading you into financial trouble.
-This could be due to overspending on frivolous items without considering how things like credit card fees could affect one’s finances if they are incurred too often or at high amounts.
+Maybe you never had much interest in budgets, but when it becomes apparent that not tracking where all your money is going may be leading you into financial trouble.
+This could be due to overspending on frivolous items without considering how things like credit card fees could affect one’s finances if incurred too often or at high amounts.

 You don’t budget because you think that math is too hard.

-People often do not start to plan for their money because they are afraid of the numbers.
-They may feel like it’s something impossible, or out of reach from them.
+People often do not start planning for their money because they fear the numbers.
+They may feel like it’s something impossible or out of reach from them.
 But in reality, managing your finances needn’t be difficult at all!

-Math can seem a scary beast to many, but it needn’t be complicated or inaccessible.
-It’s important that you have some basic understanding of how much money is coming in and going out for your household so that you know what adjustments may need to be made.
+Math can seem scary to many, but it needn’t be complicated or inaccessible.
+You must have some basic understanding of how much money is coming in and going out for your household so that you know what adjustments may need to be made.
 This way, budgeting doesn’t feel like such an impossible task!

-Managing your finances shouldn’t be hard work – just understand the basics about where all the numbers are at and expenses will start making sense too.
+Managing your finances shouldn’t be hard work – understanding the basics about where all the numbers are, and expenses will start making sense, too.

-If you don’t want to be dealing with the stress of not having enough money, budgeting is key.
-It’s easy and only takes a few minutes each day, but it will keep your mind at ease knowing that you are saving for emergencies or unexpected purchases.
+Budgeting is key if you don’t want to be dealing with the stress of not having enough money.
+It’s easy and only takes a few minutes each day, but it will keep your mind at ease, knowing that you are saving for emergencies or unexpected purchases.

 Most people find reasons to put off making budgets until they’re in desperate situations like when their checking account gets below 20 dollars–and then they’ll wish there was something they could have done about it beforehand!
-Maybe if we took 5-10 minutes every day just to think through our finances (what has come into vs what went out) then maybe things would go more smoothly later on down the road too instead of all this chaos from being unprepared?
+Maybe if we took 5-10 minutes every day to think through our finances (what has come into vs. what went out), then maybe things would go more smoothly later on down the road, too, instead of all this chaos from being unprepared?

 And then how do you get there?
 The shocking answer is…budget.

 You don’t budget because you’re too lazy, so your finances are in shambles.
 Do you think that’s not a big problem?
-If bills go unpaid for long enough the company will send you to collections and then charge high interest rates on any money they lend to pay off those debts.
-Soon, it becomes impossible to dig yourself out of debt even if all other expenses stopped completely.
+If bills go unpaid for long enough, the company will send you to collections and charge high-interest rates on any money they lend to pay off those debts.
+Soon, it becomes impossible to dig yourself out of debt even if all other expenses stop utterly.

 This is not one of the best reasons why people don’t budget.
 Come on…

-I guess I’m just trying to say is this: without good financial habits now, one day things could get very difficult down the line!
+I guess I’m just trying to say this: without good financial habits now, things could get very difficult one day down the line!

 According to MarketWatch dot com, 41% of divorces were caused by money fights.